Dashadower/dashadower.github.io/_posts/2025-07-31-Iris_Tactics.md

 -  `subst` : Substitute away all assumptions of the form `x = e` or `e = x` (where `x` is a variable).

 -  `rename... into...` : Change the name of a hypothesis in the proof context.
 For example, if the context includes a variable named `x`, then `rename x into y` will change all occurrences of `x` to `y`
-- `rename x into y, a into b` : performan multiple rewrites simultaneously.

 -  `assumption` : Try to find a hypothesis `H` in the context that exactly matches the goal; if one is found, solve the goal